University Economists Say Philippine Economic Growth Could Slow Down To 3.1% This Year

 To put things in perspective, posted below is an excerpt from the news report of BusinessWorld.
 Some parts in boldface…

 Let me end this post by asking you readers: What is your reaction to this recent development?
-Are you aware that nuclear power plants can create abundant energy that solar and wind power cannot achieve?
+Do you think coal is a good solution to ensure a stable supply of energy all over the country?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.